 Our focus is on living the Four Noble Truths.
 We won’t spend much time discussing Buddhist doctrine, or chewing over karma and rebirth.
 We have lots of chances to do those things on the Secular Buddhist Facebook page and on the SBA website.
 In the Circle, we will try to fully know dukkha, to release craving and grasping, and by doing so experience the freedom to respond to our lives in a new way.
 Our formal practice together will always be intended to help us develop skills to transform the whole of our lives, for our own benefit and for the benefit of all beings.

 To get together, we rely on technology to bridge the physical distance between us.
-After a lot of testing, we’ve chosen Adobe Connect as our forum.
-Adobe Connect is free for participants, accommodates many participants well, and has features to help us move from whole-group practice to small group discussions and back again.
+Beginning in June, 2016, we’ve begun using an online meeting application called Zoom.
+Zoom is free for participants, accommodates many participants well, and has features to help us move from whole-group practice to small group discussions and back again.
+While it works best on a PC or laptop, there are also versions for mobile devices.
 You will need a web cam, a microphone, and ear buds or headphones to participate.

 We meet the second and fourth Sundays of each month at 8 pm Central time.
-We’ll ask you to RSVP ahead of time, so we can make it quick and easy for you to join us at the appointed hour.
-We’ll also let you know if there’s anything special (like paper and something to write with) that you should have ready when we meet.
+There is no need to register in advance, and it’s absolutely free to participate.
+A few days before each session, we’ll post a discussion in the Practice Circle section in the Forums, where we’ll let you know if there’s anything special (like paper and something to write with) that you should have ready when we meet.
 We’ll also use the Discussion section on the SBA site to talk about each session, both before and after.